mantik-ai/tutorials/tutorials/containers/README.md

 The two relevant entries in the header for us are:

  - `Bootstrap`: Defines from which platform the base images are pulled.
-Interesting options are `docker` (pull from dockerjub) and `docker-daemon` (use a local docker image).
+Interesting options are `docker` (pull from dockerhub) and `docker-daemon` (use a local Docker image).
  - `From`: Defines the base image to extend.

 An example header could look like this: